thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/overview.md

   * save all telemetry messages to the database;
   * raise "High Temperature Alarm" if temperature field in the message will be higher then 50 degrees;
   * raise "Low Temperature Alarm" if temperature field in the message will be lower then -40 degrees;
-  * log failure to execute the temperature check scripts to console.
+  * log failure to execute the temperature check scripts to console in case of logical or syntax error in the script.

 ![image](/images/user-guide/rule-engine-2-0/rule-node-relations.png)